 Cubs' Baez collides with Heyward year after Schwarber injury

-Chicago Cubs' Jason Heyward and Javier Baez collide while trying to catch a double off the bat of Milwaukee Brewers' Hernan Perez during the sixth inning of a baseball game Friday, April 7, 2017, in Milwaukee.
-Baez left the game after the collision.
+Baez left ... .
+Chicago Cubs' Javier Baez walks off the field with manager Joe Maddon during the sixth inning of a baseball game against the Milwaukee Brewers, Friday, April 7, 2017, in Milwaukee.

 Add your comments below